Hopes rise for Shire sale as Takeda CEO discusses case for deal

 Takeda had already laid out the broad case for acquiring Shire in a statement on March 28 and a Takeda spokesman insisted nothing new was disclosed in Thursday’s meeting, in accordance with British takeover rules.
 Under the takeover code, Takeda has until April 25 to decide whether to make a bid.

-Takeda investors have been skeptical about the merits of a Shire deal, given the size of the potential purchase and the likely need for a large share issue, which could be highly dilutive.
+Takeda investors have been sceptical about the merits of a Shire deal, given the size of the potential purchase and the likely need for a large share issue, which could be highly dilutive.

-But Shire shareholders are impatient with their company’s recent disappointing performance, following the widely criticized acquisition of Baxalta for $32 billion in 2016, which has added to pressure on CEO Flemming Ornskov.
+But Shire shareholders are impatient with their company’s recent disappointing performance, following the widely criticised acquisition of Baxalta for $32 billion in 2016, which has added to pressure on CEO Flemming Ornskov.

 “The market does not like what Shire is doing, what it did with Baxalta, the fact it’s heavily geared and the strategy of the CEO,” said one top-30 investor.
 “A lot of shareholders would probably think if you get a credible bid for the business then ‘thank God’, and we can move on.”